VowpalWabbit/vowpal_wabbit/test/tools/fuzzing/README.txt

 CXX=/path/to/AFL/afl-g++ cmake ..
 make test_initialize

-Then run the fuzz.py script
-python fuzz.py --afl_dir=/path/to/AFL -t timeout
+Then run the fuzz.py script (Python 3.8 or higher is required to run this script) python fuzz.py --afl_dir=/path/to/AFL -t timeout

 The default timeout is 60 minutes per test, It is not recommended to do much less than that.